 One final attraction is the nearby town of Tortosa, standing out the remains of Muslim, Jewish and Christian influences.
 Together, Tortosa and the Ebro Delta are a relaxing getaway from Barcelona, able to combine history, culture and wild nature in one day.
 How cool is that?

-Don’t wait more, find your room in Barcelona today!
+Find your room in Barcelona today

 Tossa De Mar

 This place might be a bit off the beaten track, but that’s exactly one of the reasons I love it.
-This small beach town was once a fishing village and today is known for the set of quaint streets leading to a marvellous medieval castle.
+This small beach town was once a fishing village and today is known for the set of quaint streets leading to a marvelous medieval castle.

-A climb all the way up along the 14th century walls is a must.
+A climb all the way up along the 14th-century walls is a must.
 There are super views overlooking the city, the nearby beach and the Mediterranean.

 Overall, Tossa de Mar is very relaxed and low key and a beautiful place to unwind.

-Literally translating as Serrated Mountain, its monastery holds a famous Black Madonna statue and is home to choir boy performances at 1pm each day.
+Literally translating as Serrated Mountain, its monastery holds a famous Black Madonna statue and is home to choir boy performances at 1 pm each day.

 Despite being a place not really compatible with my vertigo, it was one of the day trips I enjoyed the most.
 Definitely a great getaway from busy Barcelona!

-- Leave at Aeri station and take a scary 5-min cable-car ride to the top.
+- 1. Leave at Aeri station and take a scary 5-min cable-car ride to the top.
 The most spectacular ride.

-- Leave at Cremallera station and take a comfortable 23-min funicular ride to the top.
+- 2. Leave at Cremallera station and take a comfortable 23-min funicular ride to the top.
 Take this if you’re afraid of heights like me.

 This town very close to the border with France is the birthplace of Salvador Dalí and home to Dali Theatre and Museum.
 Once a theater, his building was converted a museum by Dalí himself.
 It holds many pieces from his personal collection and the building itself is as quirky as Dalí’s style.
 I mean, who thinks of bright pink walls with giant eggs on top?!